algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 #### C. Lives

-to make the game understand how to loose lives we need to create collision first.
+To enable the game to recognize how to lose lives, we first need to implement collision detection.

 ```Verilog